-Tranceform’s Cognitive Behavioural Therapy programme (commonly known as CBT) is a “talking intervention” based on the idea that “what we think (Cognition) affects the way we feel (Behave), and what we feel affects the way we think.”
+Cognitive Behavioural Therapy (commonly known as CBT) is a form of psychological therapy based on the idea that “what we think (Cognition) affects the way we feel (Behave), and what we feel affects the way we think.”

-It is built on five key CBT principles and directly addresses a number of ‘thinking errors’ or ‘traps’ that people frequently ‘fall into’ as a result of previously learned or socially conditioned thinking styles.
+It is built on five key CBT principles and directly addresses a number of ‘unhelpful thinking styles’ or ‘thinking traps’ that people frequently ‘fall into’ as a result of previously learned or socially conditioned thinking styles.

-At Tranceform we can help you to cope and overcome many mental barriers and limitations using Cognitive Behavioural Therapy’s proven methods.
+At Tranceform Psychology we can help you to cope and overcome many mental health problems and limitations using Cognitive Behavioural Therapy’s proven methods.

 By helping you to understand and manage your thoughts and beliefs we can teach you how to create different outcomes – feelings and behaviours.

 As a specific strategy for change, it may be more suited to people who do not want to “go back” or “re-visit” past negative experiences in their lives and it’s primary focus is on your life TODAY rather than what may have ‘happened’ in the past.

 Occasionally, however, it may prove to be useful to ‘consider’ past experiences and how you may be using ‘life strategies’ that you learnt during those years, but the critical point within cognitive behavioural therapy is that is NOT the past affecting you TODAY, but rather how you THINK about the PAST Today!

 Cognitive Behavioural Therapy sessions are often referred by GP’s as an alternative to the prescribing of anti-depressants or anti-anxiety medication and have been proven to be a very effective therapeutic technique for dealing with limiting beliefs and cognitive distortions.